meilisearch/specifications/text/0060-tasks-api.md

 If a user tries canceling a `succeeded`, `failed`, or `canceled` task, it won’t throw an error.
 Task cancelation is an atomic transaction; all tasks are successfully canceled, or none aren't.

-- 🔴 Sending a task cancelation without filtering query parameters returns a `[missing_filters](https://github.com/meilisearch/specifications/blob/main/text/0061-error-format-and-definitions.md#missing_filters)` error.
+- 🔴 Sending a task cancelation without filtering query parameters returns a `[missing_task_filter](https://github.com/meilisearch/specifications/blob/main/text/0061-error-format-and-definitions.md#missing_task_filter)` error.
 - 🔴 If the `type` parameter value is not consistent with one of the task types, an `[invalid_task_type](https://github.com/meilisearch/specifications/blob/main/text/0061-error-format-and-definitions.md#invalid_task_type)` error is returned.
 - 🔴 If the `status` parameter value is not consistent with one of the task statuses, an `[invalid_task_status](https://github.com/meilisearch/specifications/blob/main/text/0061-error-format-and-definitions.md#invalid_task_status)` error is returned.
-- 🔴 If the `type` parameter value is not consistent with one of the task types, an `[invalid_task_type](https://github.com/meilisearch/specifications/blob/main/text/0061-error-format-and-definitions.md#invalidtasktype)` error is returned.
-- 🔴 If the `status` parameter value is not consistent with one of the task statuses, an `[invalid_task_status](https://github.com/meilisearch/specifications/blob/main/text/0061-error-format-and-definitions.md#invalidtaskstatus)` error is returned.
 - 🔴 Sending values with a different type than `Integer` being separated by `,` for the `uid` parameter returns an `invalid_task_uid` error.
 - 🔴 Sending an invalid value for the `beforeEnqueuedAt` parameter returns an `invalid_task_date` error.
 - 🔴 Sending an invalid value for the `afterEnqueuedAt` parameter returns an `invalid_task_date` error.